 5.2 Unification:

-The fall of the Berlin Wall ultimately led to the reunification of Germany, symbolizing the triumph of democracy and the end of the Cold War.
-It paved the way for a new era of cooperation and integration in Europe.
+The demolition of the Berlin Wall was the key liberation of Germany and everywhere marked the victory of democracy as well as the conclusion of the cold war.
+It cleared launch for a fresh phase of collaboration and integration in Europe.